paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 But there are challenges and things we can improve upon.

-Along with GDP and income, we must also look at tax collections.
-It is no surprise how few Indians pay any taxes - given the income distribution among the top 1% of the population.
-And here is the data on the number of taxpayers for FY 22-23
+Since we are speaking of increasing GDP and income growth rates, we must also quote the numbers that dont look too great.
+Let's start with income tax collections in India.
+Unless you have not spent time listening to economic commentary - it would be no surprise that very few Indians pay any tax.
+The number of ITRs filed is insignificant, despite an uptick; what matters is the number of total taxpayers.
+That is at a dismal 1.9% of the population.
+The answer to this problem is maybe a utopian world.

 ![2Blog4](https://github.com/paidinesh7/dineshpai.in/assets/79692173/af8bdb9e-612b-4590-b30e-12003cd104ba)
 [Source](https://twitter.com/deepakabbot/status/1684065266379165697/photo/1)

-So it does not matter the number of ITRs filed; what matters is the number of total taxpayers.
-India must find ways to increase its tax base over the next few years.
-Higher tax income can be used for more capital formation for the country.
-This will generate benefits that will percolate all sections of society.

-Check out the GDP contribution and employment % across sectors.
-50% of India’s workforce today is concentrated in Agriculture but it contributes just 17-20% of the GDP.
+Secondly, let us check the GDP contribution from different sectors and the employment % of those specific sectors.
+This will give us a fair idea of what sectors of our economy are contributing to the economy and if a commensurate number of jobs are created in that sector.
+Data shows that 50% of India’s workforce today is concentrated in Agriculture, but it contributes just 17-20% of the GDP.
 In contrast, Services with 30% of the workforce constitute 50% of GDP.
+This is quite a problem, and has troubled policymakers for a couple of decades at least.

 ![2Blog5](https://github.com/paidinesh7/dineshpai.in/assets/79692173/72964016-ac2e-451b-9942-6daed4eecb08)

 ![Fix](https://github.com/paidinesh7/dineshpai.in/assets/79692173/01c28ee4-a0ba-4418-a007-f10f8bce8ced)

+What we see in the statistics is anything but comforting.
+Before we even touch upon why, agriculture, which forms a large part of our workforce only contributes to a quarter of our economy, it must be stated that the age-old *one size fits all* solutions won't cut it anymore.
+While it is easier to talk about how we need investments and infrastructure for the agri sector to do better, our focus should be on small and marginal farmers and how we can help them do better.

+The questions we need to solve are right in front of us.
+However, the solutions may not be as obvious.

+I personally believe that a large chunk of our efforts must be first spent on evaluating current systems and identifying the pain points.
+And these pain points must not only be broad themes but also spell out the ground-level realities.
+If one were to do some research on the hurdles for agriculture, the answers would always be some versions of the following - poverty, access to credit, markets, equipment and other easier inferences.
+But from all that I have learned over the past few months and while doing some research for this blog, there are granular issues that culminate into those broad issues we have heard of.

+A better start would be to start asking tough questions like - how can we build awareness about soil health deterioration due to excessive use of fertilisers, what are some of the alternatives to fertilisers and pesticides in use, how can we get more farmers to adopt regenerative farming practices, what more needs to be done to help farmers who are willing to shift to better agricultural practices and how can we help in this transitional period, how can we help farmers adapt to risks from climate change.
+And these problem statements are just scratching the surface.
+And a lot of the answers to these questions also will be different for each region we consider and must be adapted for local circumstances.
+Sounds quite simple to write about, but this in itself will require a massive mobilisation of resources to identify, document and analyse the current state of challenges.

+Actions, not policy recommendations, will be the difference as we go further into this decade.
+Over the next few years, if we can improve livelihoods for the current workforce engaged in agriculture, it will be a game-changer.
+We would also encourage more Indians to consider agriculture as a viable means for an occupation and in turn, avoid mass migration to cities in the hunt for unskilled jobs.
+And this will add so much more value to the economy.

+You must be wondering why *innovation and technology* has not found a mention in the list of solutions, well that is because of how overrated it is.
+Better tools, machinery, and technology can only be short-term steroids that may hide the symptoms and at some point will make no marginal difference to agricultural outputs.
+Why so?
+Well, if we degrade the soil beyond a point, irrespective of how you sow, reap and irrigate the lands, it will be of no help.
+There are several experts out there on this topic, and I feel they would be better placed to suggest better ideas.
+But I feel this is a good starting point for anyone starting to think of this sector.

-Even though we have come a long way with how farmers are supported and local livelihoods are safeguarded with policies, we need to do more.
-If we need to grow our GDP over the next decade, we will need to invest in agricultural technology and infrastructure, promote crop diversification, improve market access for farmers, provide financial and social support to rural communities, and encourage agri-business.
-And finally, as we have more upskilling and education across the population, balancing the transition of labour from agriculture to other sectors while ensuring rural livelihoods and food security is a critical challenge for India's long-term economic development.
+And sure, once we solve some of the simpler impediments, we can then pay attention to building improved market access for farmers, financial and social support focused on to rural communities through low-interest rate debt, and also make it easier to start and run an agri-business.
+And given how food security is a critical challenge for India's long-term economic development.
+Now is the time to take stock of what has gone wrong and fix it.

-Just before I started penning this piece down, I re-listened to this talk by Mr Maran.
-This is a must-listen for anyone curious about Indian markets.
+I intend to end this section on an optimistic note, This talk by Mr Maran is quite nice.
+This is a must-listen for anyone curious about Indian markets and our economy in general.
+In a nutshell, Mr. Maran points out everything going right for us in the economy.

 [![Watch the video](![Video](https://github.com/paidinesh7/dineshpai.in/assets/79692173/77c1ee45-812d-41bb-8446-0c9347f43562))](https://www.youtube.com/watch?v=kGBME-g6bfQ&t=5562s)